ruuda/blog/posts/2014-08-01-path-tracer.md

 - The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
   Now it is `intersect(&self, ray: &Ray) -> Option<Intersection>`.
 Much better!
 - I should compare the occurrences of `mut` in Rust and `const` in C++.
 I think it makes sense to have immutability by default.
+- Automatic dereferencing is nice.
+I rarely have to dereference anything manually, even though references are all over the place.